hwbell/pub-med-app/README.md

 This application was built using React.js, and many useful third party npm packages.
 See package.json for these.<br>

 The app uses a node.js server to store user / app information, which is hosted separately.
 This server is also a public repository of mine, 'pub-med-server'.
-It uses mongoDB to store/update the information for user collections, threads, profiles, etc.
+The server uses express.js and mongoDB to store and update information for user collections, threads, profiles, etc.

 ## What do you think?
 I welcome feedback on this app!
+Feel free to send me a message.

 ## Have an idea for the app?
 This is still a new project, but my hope is to have some collaborators sometime soon.
 I'm open to all new ideas for the project.